-Chiropractic is deemed as a more natural approach to medicine since it doesn't utilize harmful chemicals like medications do.
+Chiropractic is deemed as a more natural approach to medicine since it doesn’t utilize harmful chemicals as medications do.
 It generally has fewer side effects than more traditional treatments.
 However, those who are pregnant must worry if chiropractics is safe for them and their unborn baby.

 Is It Safe?

-Yes, chiropractic is safe for women who are pregnant since it's just the manipulation of the spine and other joints to promote overall health.
+Yes, chiropractic is safe for women who are pregnant since it’s just the manipulation of the spine and other joints to promote overall health.
 Every chiropractor has some training in taking care of women who are pregnant.
-They understand the best positions to take pressure off of the abdomen.
+They understand the best positions to take the pressure off of the abdomen.
 He or she even has the ability to recommend exercises and stretches to the patient.
 In some cases, a chiropractor may receive special training to take care of pregnant women.
-These chiropractors have the ability to go beyond traditional chiropractics and focus on techniques that make for an easier pregnancy and promote the overall health and wellness of the unborn child.
+These chiropractors have the ability to go beyond traditional chiropractic and focus on techniques that make for an easier pregnancy and promote the overall health and wellness of the unborn child.

 Is There Specialized Training?

 Some chiropractors receive specialized training that makes the person more qualified to handle the needs of pregnant women.
-Not only does this allow the practitioner to be able to use more advanced techniques, it also allows for the expecting mother to feel more comfortable and calm about the procedure.
+Not only does this allow the practitioner to be able to use more advanced techniques, but it also allows for the expecting mother to feel more comfortable and calm about the procedure.
 The International Chiropractic Pediatric Association, also known as the ICPA, has DACCP training.
-Receiving a diploma from this particular organization reflects the person has the highest level of advanced training in chiropractics for pregnancy and children.
+Receiving a diploma from this particular organization reflects the person has the highest level of advanced training in chiropractic for pregnancy and children.
 The CACCP certification is a certificate that reflects a person completed advanced training.
 Becoming a member of the ICPA and having a special interest in a certain area has the potential to make a person more qualified to take care of pregnant women.
 Becoming webster certified means you training to correct pelvic balance during pregnancy.

 Does Chiropractic Benefit Mommy and Baby?